Caring For Your Baby’s Umbilical Stump

 7 to 10 Days

-So once the stump dries up and falls off, seven to 10 days is the norm for the full healing of the area.
+Once the stump dries up and falls off, seven to 10 days is the norm for the full healing of the area.
 Of course, sometimes it can take longer than this, and lumpy flesh may become present in the wound.
-Don’t be alarmed as this is normal and the lumps should soon dissipate.
+Don’t be alarmed as this is normal and the lumps should soon go away.

 What about infection?

 If your baby experiences any of the following, itcould mean the stump has become infected: